What ring size should I order? Many customers get stuck on this question. Don't worry, though. Lost & Forged is here to help!

 But first, keep in mind these worry-free facts:

 - Lost & Forged offers complimentary resizing for all our rings purchased online.
-If you order one and it doesn't quite fit, you or the gift recipient can send it back for free resizing.
+If you order one and it doesn't quite fit, you or the gift recipient can send it back for free resizing any time.